-How our audit addressed the key audit matter:

-Our audit procedures comprised of mainly but not limited to the following:

-- Reviewed the Group's accounting policy to ensure it met the requirements of AASB 6 Exploration for and Evaluation of Mineral Resources and AASB 136 - Impairment of Assets. - Assessing the currency of holding for all the Group's tenements and licences and review of documentation to substantiate the renewal of expired licences. - Evaluation of the valuation methodology and other relevant factors applied in determining the recoverable amount, the appropriate level of impairment and relevant impairment indicators. - Review of the criteria and assumptions applied by management in assessing the valuation and challenging the director's assumptions that supported the evaluation of impairment indicators. - Assessing the level of amortisation applied to production and development assets.
+Why Significant How our audit addressed the key audit matter: At 30 June 2022, the Group owned exploration Our audit procedures comprised of mainly but not and evaluation assets with a carrying value of limited to the following: approximately \$2 million and production and development assets with a carrying value of Reviewed the Group's accounting policy to approximately \$5.7 million.
+Australian Accounting ensure it met the requirements of AASB 6 Standards require the Group to assess throughout Exploration for and Evaluation of Mineral the reporting period whether there is any indication Resources and AASB 136 - Impairment of that an asset may either be impaired, or a previous Assets. impairment reversed.
+If any indication exists, the Group must estimate the recoverable amount of Assessing the currency of holding for all the asset. the Group's tenements and licences and review of documentation to substantiate After a review of its petroleum exploration the renewal of expired licences. properties, the Group decided to write off \$1.74m corresponding to the interest Bounty had in the Evaluation of the valuation methodology PL218 - Post Permian JV Wakefield; Cooper and other relevant factors applied in Basin - South Australia. determining the recoverable amount, the appropriate level of impairment and No other impairment or write off of any other relevant impairment indicators. exploration and evaluation or production and development assets was performed during the Review of the criteria and assumptions year. applied by management in assessing the valuation and challenging the director's The assessment of indicators of impairment and assumptions that supported the evaluation reversal of impairment is complex and highly of impairment indicators. judgemental.
+It includes modelling a range of assumptions and estimates that are impacted on Assessing the level of amortisation applied by the expected future performance and market to production and development assets. conditions.
+Accordingly, this matter was considered to be a key audit matter.